SPHINGOMYELIN AND RELATED LIPIDS

 Sphingolipids have been found in a species of earthworm with phosphorylcholine linked to the carbohydrate moiety of mono- and digalactosylceramides.

 5. Ceramide Phosphorylethanolamine and Other Ceramide-Containing Phospholipids

 In insects, CDP-ethanolamine is the donor of the head group for ceramide phosphorylethanolamine synthesis (akin to phospholipid biosynthesis by the Kennedy pathway).
-However, in mammalian cells synthesis occurs in the endoplasmic reticulum with a distinctive synthase but by a similar mechanism to that of sphingomyelin, i.e. by transfer of phosphorylethanolamine from phosphatidylethanolamine to ceramide.
+However, in mammalian cells synthesis occurs in the endoplasmic reticulum with a distinctive synthase (SMS related protein) but by a similar mechanism to that of sphingomyelin, i.e. by transfer of phosphorylethanolamine from phosphatidylethanolamine to ceramide.
 Sphingomyelin synthase 2 may also produce some ceramide phosphorylethanolamine.
-Although the lipid never accumulates in membranes, it appears to be important as a regulator of ceramide homeostasis.
+Although the lipid never accumulates in membranes, the process appears to be important as a regulator of ceramide homeostasis.

 Ceramide phosphorylglycerol has long been known as a constituent of the membranes of anaerobic bacteria of the genus Bacteriodes.
 More recently, an unusual form of it was identified is the most abundant lipid in the oral pathogen Porphyromonas gingivalis (illustrated).

 In this instance, it has sphinganine or an iso-methyl-branched sphinganine as the long-chain base with an amide linkage to 3-hydroxy-iso-methylhexadecanoic acid, the hydroxyl group of which is esterified to iso-methyltetradecanoic acid.
 It is believed to make a significant contribution to the virulence of the organism in dental decay.